 When going through a merger or an acquisition, the last thing the buyer wants to worry about is post-acquisition surprises.
 A due diligence process is meant to characterize a target sufficiently and communicate risks or liabilities that are material to the buyer.
 During due diligence, a buyer confirms important information about the seller, their finances, contracts, customers, debts, leases, potential lawsuits, etc. The main goal for the buyer is to have a full picture of what they are acquiring with hopes it will match their investment thesis.

 What about environmental and safety risks?
-Buyers may rush through a checklist and not consider environmental health and safety (EHS) due diligence a priority.
+Buyers may rush through a checklist and not consider EHS due diligence a priority.
 Unfortunately, if not conducted properly or with the help of an experienced environmental consultant, the due diligence process can come up short.
 “Coming up short” can be the difference between a successful integration and an extremely costly mistake.

-Matt Bell, Senior Consultant of Antea Group’s M&A/Transactional Support Services, explains, “Due Diligence can be thought of as a sliding scale of investment of time and money versus a return on comfort level.
+Matt Bell, Senior Consultant of Antea Group’s Environmental Mergers & Acquisitions (M&A) Services, explains, “Due Diligence can be thought of as a sliding scale of investment of time and money versus a return on comfort level.
 In theory, the more time and money that is invested in the due diligence process, the better the target is characterized, and issues are quantified.
 Everyone’s perspective and comfort level with risk can be different, so how much time and money that is invested in the due diligence process is up to the buyer.”

 Wouldn’t you want to spend the time and money to figure out exactly what you are buying?

 Environmental Due Diligence, Not Just a Phase I